Rivka Basman Ben-Hayim: Writing career

 During the years 1963 to 1965, her husband became the cultural attaché from Israel to the Soviet Union.
 Basman taught the children of the diplomats in Moscow during her time there.
 She also met with Russian Yiddish authors.

-Basman wrote her poems mostly in Yiddish.
+Basman Ben-Hayim wrote her poems mostly in Yiddish.
 Since that time many of her poems have been translated into Hebrew.
 While he was living, her husband did the design and all of the illustrations for her books.
 After his death, she took his family name and added it in with hers.

-Basman resides in Herzliyyah Pituah.
-She continues to write poetry and is the head of the Union of Yiddish Writers located in Tel Aviv.
+Basman Ben-Hayim continued to write poetry and was the head of the Union of Yiddish Writers located in Tel Aviv.

+Personal life and death

+Basman Ben-Hayim resided in Herzliya Pituah.
+She died in Herzliya, Israel on March 22, 2023, at the age of 98.

 Awards

-She was the recipient of the Itzik Manger Prize in 1984.
+Basman Ben-Hayim was the recipient of the Itzik Manger Prize in 1984.
 Basman was also awarded the Chaim Zhitlowsky Prize in 1998.
 Other prizes and awards include the Arie Shamri prize in 1980; the Fischman prize in 1983; the prize awarded by the chairman of the World Zionist Federation in 1989; the David Hofstein prize in 1992; The Beit Sholem Aleichem (Polack) prize in 1994; the Leib Malakh prize awarded by Beit Leivick in 1995; and the Mendele prize of the city of Tel Aviv-Yafo in 1997.